Code-Lau/Mekanism_Wiki/README.md

 ### Future Features

 - **An Item and Material List**
-    -Ideally I would like to add a page for every item and material added in the mod, complete with descriptions, guides on how to aquire said items and links to corresponding items or machines.
+    - Ideally I would like to add a page for every item and material added in the mod, complete with descriptions, guides on how to aquire said items and links to corresponding items or machines.
 These items would all be listed by category on a single parent page.
 - **Search Bar**
-    -This would also warrent the implementation of a search bar in case the user only wishes to search for certain items.
+    - This would also warrent the implementation of a search bar in case the user only wishes to search for certain items.
 This would likely be alongside the nav menu.

 ## Tools & Technologies Used
 For this project, I mainly used gitpod to code in, and github to host my repository.
 GitHub Pages was used for deployment of the front-end site.
 For the main site content, I used HTML.
 CSS for the design and layout and Javascript for functionality.
 I used TinyPng and Webp Converter for all images used on the site to make them smaller and webp format respectively.
 I used the Fluid Typography Calculator when following guides and swapping to more efficient units of measurement I wasn't used to, such as em, vh, vw and rem.
 I used Figma to design the wireframe.
-Lastly I used Font Awesome for all the social icons.
+Lastly, I used Font Awesome for all the social icons.

 - [![Markdown Builder](https://img.shields.io/badge/Markdown_Builder-grey?logo=markdown&logoColor=000000)](https://tim.2bn.dev/markdown-builder) used to generate README and TESTING templates.
 - [![Git](https://img.shields.io/badge/Git-grey?logo=git&logoColor=F05032)](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)